kaioposnky/k-wings/README.md

   socket: /var/run/docker.sock
   # whether to add (part) of the server name in the container name
   server_name_in_container_name: false
+  # delete docker containers when a server is stopped/killed/crashes (a lot better for your cpu)
+  delete_container_on_stop: true

   network:
     # whether to disable binding to a specific ip